MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

   0.0f);                    // layerDepth
 ```

-The image should now be drawn centered on the game window and rotated so that it's vertical instead of horizontal right?
-Let's run it and find out.
+Running the code now shows the rotated image, but not in the expected position:

 <figure><img src="./images/logo-rotated-offcenter.png" alt="Figure 4-10: Attempting to draw the MonoGame logo rotated 90° and centered on the game window."><figcaption><p><strong>Figure 4-10: Attempting to draw the MonoGame logo rotated 90° and centered on the game window.</strong></p></figcaption></figure>

-What happened here?
-We told it to draw it at the center position of the game window like before and to rotate it by 90°, which it did, but not exactly how we expected.
-So why did this happen?
-Recall from the parameters table above that the *origin* parameter specifies the point of origin in the texture where it is not only rendered from but also the point at which it's rotated from.
-In the code sample above, we used `Vector2.Zero` as the origin, which is the default origin point, or the top-left corner of the image.
-So when we told it to rotate 90°, it did so from the top-left corner of the image.
-Let's fix the code so that the origin is now in the center of the image.
+The image rotates, but not as expected.
+This occurs because the *origin* parameter controls both where the texture renders from and its rotation point.
+Using [**Vector2.Zero**](xref:Microsoft.Xna.Framework.Vector2.Zero) places this origin at the upper-left corner of the texture, so the rotation happens around that point.
+To correct this, set the origin to the texture's center.
+Update the code to:

 ```cs
 _spriteBatch.Draw(